 - There are virtually no side effects.
 Only 1 or 2 percent of people are allergic to latex, and even then, there are alternative condoms available to use instead.

 - Condoms can help with premature ejaculation.
-If your man is at the finish line before the race even starts, they will help him to last longer.
+If your partner is at the finish line before the race even starts, they will help him to last longer.

 - If you’re skilled in the art of seduction, you can make putting on a condom part of sexy foreplay.
 Put it on as part of a hand job tease, or with your mouth for an even hotter blow job tease.

-- If your man is being genuine about significant discomfort or loss of sensation, there are still some solutions.
-Female condoms (while slightly less effective) are less restricting and will allow for more sensation for both of you.
+- If your partner is being genuine about significant discomfort or loss of sensation, there are still some solutions.
+Internal or female condoms (while slightly less effective) are less restricting and will allow for more sensation for both of you.
 You can also try out different sizes, textures, and lubrications to find the perfect fit for you and your partner.
 You can even practice using condoms during foreplay, or solo, so he can get more used to the sensation before having sex.
 If he’s serious and adamant about not using condoms, though, kick him to the curb.
-His 5 minutes of pleasure is not worth your lifetime of agony from pregnancy, an STD, or simply an unnecessary memory of a douchebag.
+Their 5 minutes of pleasure is not worth your lifetime of agony from pregnancy, an STD, or simply an unnecessary memory of a douchebag.

 - Condoms provide the best protection against STDs, HIV, and STIs, but the protection is not perfect.
 Herpes, syphilis, chancroid, HPV, and other STIs can be transmitted via skin to skin contact, which is not necessarily covered by the condom.
 Always be sure to protect yourself, especially with a new partner.